 - 1. Threat Assessment/Person of Concern Team (TACT); Monthly the TACT team convenes for purposes of identifying and managing concerning behavior, conditions, or circumstances that exist among the entire population on the Mitchell College campus.
 This multi-disciplinary committee is comprised of representatives from Student Affairs, Academic Affairs, Advising, Health and Wellness, Student Support Services, and Human Resources.
 The overarching goal is to provide appropriate support for, and monitoring of all members of the Mitchell College Community that might be experiencing academic, social, emotional, or other issues. - 2.
-Incident Management Team (IMT); Campus Security Forum(s) have been convened to generate conversation and discussion relative to the status of the College's security, and to educate College constituents on appropriate actions to take in an emergency. - 3.
-Building Captains; Key players have been identified in each College building to serve as a central point of contact with regard to safety and security concerns, and to disseminate information relative to safety and security initiatives and information.
-Building captains are from both Faculty and Campus Safety. - 4.
-Mitchell College Comprehensive Emergency Management Plan; During the 2016-2017 academic year, the College completed an overhaul of the Comprehensive Emergency Management Plan.
+Incident Management Team (IMT); Campus Security Forum(s) have been convened to generate conversation and discussion relative to the status of the College's security, and to educate College constituents on appropriate actions to take in an emergency. - 3.Mitchell College Comprehensive Emergency Management Plan; During the 2016-2017 academic year, the College completed an overhaul of the Comprehensive Emergency Management Plan.
 This new guidance document while maintaining all-hazards applicability, has been enhanced to provide a streamlined approach to addressing a crisis in particular in the first minutes of an event.
 The guidance contained therein is intended to promote innovation, flexibility, and proactive performance in achieving the goal of safeguarding the Mitchell College campus from all hazards real and potential.
-Its core values and guiding principles represent the best thoughts, actions and experiences of emergency responders and campus professionals. - 5.
+Its core values and guiding principles represent the best thoughts, actions and experiences of emergency responders and campus professionals. - 3.
 Transport Service; The Campus Safety Department provides transports, available on request, to students, faculty, and staff.
 These transports are provided to ensure the safety of everyone on the Mitchell College campus as well as to assist those individuals with disabilities or injuries.
 These services are available 24 hours a day, 365 days a year.
 Additional transportation is provided by members of the Student Affairs team.